StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW PARTITIONS.md

 > **NOTE**
 >
-> For v3.0 and later, this operation requires only one TABLE-level privilege.
+> For v3.0 and later, this operation requires any one TABLE-level privilege.

 ## Syntax